grantm/db-migrate/README.md

 =============

 Modify this module to define handling for each table.
 The details will be specific to your application.
-(More details required here).
+The POD in DBMerge.pm describes the syntax and available options:

+    perldoc lib/DBMerge.pm

 DBMerge.pm
 ==========